opensim-org/opensim-core/CONTRIBUTING.md

 If you have never made a PR before, there are excellent GitHub tutorials to familiarize you with the concepts and steps like the [GitHub Bootcamp](https://help.github.com/categories/bootcamp/).

+Most PRs will need to be reviewed by at least one member of the OpenSim Dev Team.
+The Dev Team is a Team within the opensim-org GitHub organization.
+Dev Team members are listed [here](https://github.com/orgs/opensim-org/teams/dev-team/members).

-When you are ready to make a PR, please adhere to the following guidelines:
+When you are ready to make a PR, please adhere to the guidelines below.

 1. To help the people who review your pull request, include a detailed description of what changes or additions the PR includes and what you have done to test and verify the changes.
 Reference the existing Issue (or set of Issues) that documents the problem the PR is adressing (e.g., use ``#<issue_number>`` ).
 Also, please make sure detailed information about the commits is easily available.